 Generally, the release of gaseous NO from soil is the result of microbial NO production and simultaneous NO consumption.
 The latter is, as shown by Behrendt et al. (2014), particularly for arid and hyper-arid soils, negligible.
 Applying the laboratory dynamic chamber method, the release of NO is determined by incubating aliquots of the soil samples in a dynamic chamber system under varying, but prescribed conditions of soil moisture, soil temperature, and chamber’s headspace NO concentrations.
 From the difference of measured NO concentrations at the outlets of each soil containing chamber and an empty reference chamber, actual net potential NO fluxes (in terms of mass of nitric oxide per area and time) is calculated as function of soil moisture and soil temperature.
 For that, a known mass (approx. 60 g dry weight) of sieved (2 mm) and wetted (to water holding capacity) soil is placed in one of six Plexiglas chambers (volume 9.7x10-4 m3) in a thermo-controlled cabinet (0 – 40°C).
 After passing through a purification system (PAG 003, Ecophysics, Switzerland), dry pressurized, zero (i.e., "NO free") air is supplied to each chamber, controlled by a mass flow controller (4.167 x 10-5 m3 s-1).
 The outlet of each chamber is connected via a switching valve system to the gas-phase chemiluminescence NO analyzer (model 42i-TL, Thermo Fisher Scientific Inc., U.S.A.) and to the non dispersive infrared analyzer CO2/H2O-analyzer (model LI-COR 840A, LI-COR Biosciences Inc., U.S.A.).
 During a period of 24 – 48 h, the soil samples are slowly drying out, hence providing the desired variation over the entire range of soil moisture (i.e. from water holding capacity to wilting point conditions and completely dry soil).
-During the drying out period, the temperature of thermo-controlled cabinet is repeatedly changed from 20 to 30°C, hence providing the desired soil temperature variation.
+During the drying out period, the temperature of thermo-controlled cabinet is repeatedly changed from 20 to 30°C, hence providing the desired soil temperature variation (Behrendt et al. 2014).
 Occasionally, nitric oxide standard gas (200 ppm) is diluted into the air purification system via a mass flow controller; this allows the control of the chamber headspace NO concentration when determining NO consumption rate of the soil sample.
 The actual soil moisture content of each soil sample is determined by considering the H2O mass balance of each chamber, where the temporal change of the chamber’s headspace H2O concentration is explicitly related to the evaporation rate of the soil sample.
 Tracking the chamber’s headspace H2O concentration throughout the drying-out period and relating it to the gravimetrically determined total soil mass at the start and end of the measurement period delivers the actual gravimetric soil moisture content of the soil sample (Behrendt et al., 2014).

-As shown during the last two decades, the dependence of NO release from gravimetric soil moisture and soil temperature can be characterized by two explicit dimensionless functions, the so-called optimum soil moisture curve g(θg) and the exponential soil temperature curve h(Tsoil)
+As shown during the last two decades (Yang and Meixner, 1997; Otter et al., 1999; Kirkman et al., 2001; van Djik and Meixner, 2001; van Dijk et al., 2002; Meixner and Yang, 2006; Yu et al., 2008, 2010; Feig et al., 2008; Ashuri, 2009; Feig, 2009; Gelfand et al., 2009 and Bargsten et al., 2010), the dependence of NO release from gravimetric soil moisture and soil temperature can be characterized by two explicit dimensionless functions, the so-called optimum soil moisture curve g(θg) and the exponential soil temperature curve h(Tsoil)

 (5)